Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Branch 79

+- New\ \[2, 3, CW\] Make adjustments to the walkway near 1be99d to cover up a decent sized gap below the buildings, also adjust landscape nearby. (needs navmesh fix)
 - New\ \[-4, -10, CW\] More landscape adjustments to fix a mesh gap next to 15AD7B.
 - New\ \[4, -1, CW\] Adjust rotation of 143283 and slightly sink the landscape near it to make it fit better where it's positioned
 - New\ \[4, -1, CW\] More landscape adjustments to cover up an obvious mesh gap bordering 14327D